Skip to content

 Parameters

 Similar to Add-PodeAuth the Merge-PodeAuth function also supports the -FailureUrl, -SuccessUrl, etc. parameters.
-When set on the merged authentication method, these fails will be used as a fallback if the initial authentication methods don't have them set.
-This means you can setup 2 authentication methods without Failure URLs, and then merge them together with a default one of /login on the merged authentication.
+When set on the merged authentication method, they will be used as a fallback if the initial authentication methods don't have them set.
+This means you can set up 2 authentication methods without Failure URLs, and then merge them with a default Failure URL of /login on the merged authentication.

 Inbuilt Authenticators